Hurricane Joaquin reaches Category 4 strength near the Central Bahamas on October 1, 2015.

 Data and experience lead to advance warnings

-Forecasting where a hurricane will go and how strong it will be starts with data.
-Hurricane specialists at NOAA study satellite imagery and computer models to make forecast decisions for advisories that go to emergency managers, media and the public for hurricanes, tropical storms and tropical depressions.
+Forecasting the hazards of a hurricane and their potential impacts starts with data.
+Hurricane Specialists at NOAA’s National Hurricane Center (NHC) analyze satellite imagery, other observations, and computer models to make forecast decisions and create hazard information for emergency managers, media and the public for hurricanes, tropical storms and tropical depressions.

-Key data come from NOAA satellites that orbit the earth, continuously observing tropical cyclones (hurricane, tropical storm or tropical depression) from start to finish.
+Key data come from NOAA satellites that orbit the earth, continuously observing tropical cyclones from start to finish.
 Polar-orbiting satellites fly over the storm about twice a day at a lower altitude, carrying microwave instruments that reveal storm structure.
-If there’s a chance the cyclone will threaten land, NOAA’s National Hurricane Center (NHC) sends U.S. Air Force Reserve and NOAA hurricane hunter aircraft to fly through a storm to take detailed observations.
-NHC hurricane specialists also analyze a variety of computer models to help forecast a tropical cyclone.
-Each storm is different, and no one model is right every time, so the specialists’ experience with these different models is crucial to making the best forecast.
+If there’s a chance the cyclone will threaten land, NHC sends U.S. Air Force Reserve and NOAA Hurricane Hunter aircraft to fly through the storm to take detailed observations.
+NHC’s Hurricane Specialists also analyze a variety of computer models to help forecast tropical cyclones.
+Each storm is different, and no one model is right every time, so the Specialists’ experience with these different models is crucial to making the best forecast.
+On average the NHC forecasts are more consistent and have lower errors than the individual global models used in track forecasting.

 Page 2 of 5